 Upon admission into the program, the student will be placed into a small group of about seven other new students.
 Each of these groups will be paired with a Student Leader.
-Our 10 Student Leaders are all previous NEST participants and have undergone training on facilitation and peer mentoring techniques during the spring semester in order to best serve the new students.
+Our Student Leaders are all previous NEST participants and have undergone training on facilitation and peer mentoring techniques during the spring semester in order to best serve the new students.
 They all come with a unique perspective on our institution and our community that they are very excited to share!

-Click here to read about NEST 2013.
+Click here to read a news article about NEST 2013.

 Day one: Move-In, Ice Breakers, Welcome Dinner, Scavenger Hunt on Campus and Downtown